pgRouting/workshop/docs/basic/data.rst

 Option 1) When using OSGeoLive ...............................................................................

-OSGeoLive comes with osm data from the city of @PGR_WORKSHOP_CITY@.
+OSGeoLive comes with OSM data from the city of @PGR_WORKSHOP_CITY@.

 .. code-block:: bash